-Giacomo Cattaneo is a Swiss doctoral student studying innovation management.
-He is a passionate traveler and had the chance to travel the world for eight months before beginning his doctoral program.
+Giacomo Cattaneo is a Swiss doctoral student in innovation management.
+He is a passionate traveller, and had the chance to travel for 8 months around the world before heading into his doctoral program.
 Giacomo now supports through his photography the education of hundreds of girls in the rural region around Pushkar (Rajastan - India) through the Foundation Fior di Loto, a magical place where one of the pictures selected for Tekuma was taken.

 We are very fortunate to have him sharing some of his stories with us.
 He has selected 5 pictures to be part of a collection of “moments”, for which he wanted to share a bit of background with us:

 “In the one with the kid peeking out of the doorway, I had been biking off the road in the rural outskirts of Yangshuo (China) to evade the masses of tourists following the beaten track.
 When I arrived in this village, I found a couple of kids sitting idly in an empty classroom - until we found a way to have fun: rock-paper-scissor!
 I miserably lost.
 While leaving I briefly turned around to look at the classroom where they had waiting for their teacher.
 The little curious girl was still looking out for me, so that we could one last time wave our hands.”

 “In the one with the man in the water, we are seeing the Golden Temple of Amritsar, one of the holiest for the Sikhs in Northern India.
 I went to the temple 3 times - it’s a fascinating place, resounding with liveliness and spirituality.
 However, I got no picture of his liking.
 The last evening, as I was leaving, I saw this old man with a blue turban and a small kirpan (dagger) on his shoulders, right in line with the temple and the sunset.
 To capture the moment I almost fell into the water - my bag did!”